 - Metal Scream: All three types, with type 3 being the most used.

 - The Impossibility of Reason was a Genre Shift to Groove Metal and Metalcore

 - The Self-Titled Album brought some extreme metal traits, resulting in a heavier album than with the debut.

-- Resurrection brought the death/thrash influences to a whole new level, while being even heavier and faster in favor of longer, more varied songs.
+- Resurrection cranked the death and thrash influences Up to Eleven, being even heavier and faster in favor of longer, more varied songs.

 - The Infection toned them down in favor of a more Doom Metal sound and was probably the closest they came to deathcore.

 - The Age Of Hell was a return to the old sound present in Impossibility, along with some nu-metal elements ("Clockwork" being the most overt).

 - Crown of Phantoms had an industrial tinge to it thanks to some of the members also being from Daath, as well as bringing back the slower grooves

 - Something Completely Different: The song 'Stays the Same', a leftover track from the band's second album, features no screamed vocals, whereas most their other songs have practically all harsh vocals.

 - Early Installment Weirdness: Listen to their first album and listen to every other one.